University of New South Wales

 The university comprises seven faculties, through which it offers bachelor's, master's and doctoral degrees.
-The main campus is in Eastern Suburbs in the suburb of Kensington, 7 km from the Sydney central business district (CBD).
-The creative arts faculty, UNSW Art & Design, is located in Paddington, and subcampuses are located in the Sydney CBD as well as several other suburbs, including Randwick and Coogee.
-Research stations are located throughout the state of New South Wales.
+Its main campus is in the Sydney eastern suburb of Kensington, 7 km from the Sydney central business district (CBD).
+Its creative arts school, UNSW Art & Design (in the faculty of Arts, Design and Architecture), is located in Paddington and it has subcampuses in the Sydney CBD and several other suburbs, including Randwick and Coogee.
+It has a campus at the Australian Defence Force military academy, ADFA in Canberra, Australian Capital Territory.
+It has research stations located throughout the state of New South Wales.